 Give As You Live also have a marketing suite that you can access via the Admin section whilst logged in.
 You can download donate buttons, registration buttons and other collateral that you can embed on pages within your website and will encourage people to click through and take action.
 You can also put these buttons in the footer of your emails as well as feature them in your newsletters and social media feeds.

 Keep on folding in donation requests like this into your regular marketing messaging to ensure people are fully aware that you are asking for money, and you are providing them with a really quick way of them doing it.
-Setting up a Give As You Live account is a really simple, effective way of bringing in more donations for your charity at just the click of a button, so add this to your fundraising channels to get started.
+Setting up a Give As You Live account is a really simple, effective way of bringing in more donations for your charity with a simple click of a button, so add this to your fundraising channels to get started.

 We hope you found this guide useful.
 We’ve also put together some other articles on digital fundraising for charities that you might want to read: